lutzky/ttime3/CONTRIBUTING.md

 * Run `npm start` to run a local in a window - this will update the generated javascript when files are changed.
 This does not modify the production output.
 * Run `npm run build` to update the production version in `dist/`.

+To enable additional debug logging, add the parameter `?ttime_debug=1` to the URL.

 ## Releasing a version

 The `dist` directory holds a minified, no-debug-info version of the webpack.
 To update it, run `npm run build`.
 Test the output using `npm run serve:production`.